New Students

 Why take a placement exam?

-Placement exams help identify the courses appropriate for your experience level.
-We recommend that you take a placement exam for every subject about which you think you have sufficient mastery.
+These exams help identify the courses appropriate for your experience level.
+There are several reasons why we strongly recommend that you take a placement exam this summer for every subject about which you think you have some proficiency.

 Credit is not granted for placement exams or for the course you do not have to take.